dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 * [Introduction to projects and solutions](/visualstudio/get-started/tutorial-projects-solutions)
 * [What are solutions and projects in Visual Studio?](/visualstudio/ide/solutions-and-projects-in-visual-studio)

-## Blazor template options
+## Blazor project templates and template options

-The Blazor framework provides templates for creating new apps.
+The Blazor framework provides project templates for creating new apps.
 The templates are used to create new Blazor projects and solutions regardless of the tooling that you select for Blazor development (Visual Studio, Visual Studio Code, or the [.NET command-line interface (CLI)](/dotnet/core/tools/)):

 :::moniker range=">= aspnetcore-8.0"